General Terms and Conditions

 (b) Cancellation within 30 Working Days of the Commencement Date – 50% of the Consultancy Fee; or

-6.3 Where The Zone has incurred Reimbursable Expenses in relation to the Services and the Services are cancelled at any time, the Client agrees to reimburse The Zone for such expenses in full.
+6.3 Where The Zone has incurred Reimbursable Expenses or Discovery Phase fees in relation to the Services and the Services are cancelled at any time, the Client agrees to reimburse The Zone for such expenses in full.

 7. Intellectual Property

-7.1 In performing the Services, The Zone creates a programme tailored to the Client which draws on existing processes, tools and models proprietary to The Zone which support organisations to transform (together “Materials”).
+7.1 In performing the Services, The Zone creates a programme tailored to the Client which draws on existing processes, tools and models proprietary to The Zone which support organisations to transform (“Materials”).